bmamadiev/foundations-capstone/README.md

 To complete the project, I implemented the following tasks:

-• Used HTTP GET to pull questions and categories from the API;
+• Used HTTP GET to pull questions and categories from the API.

-• Created a command-line interface that accepts and checks a user's input;
+• Created a command-line interface that accepts and checks a user's input.

-• Mapped JSON data to a data transfer object;
+• Mapped JSON data to a data transfer object.

 • Wrote a code that is organized, easily understood, and free of errors.